MaWiMa/CCS/en/Changing_Canadian_Schools-052.md

-44
+# Changing Canadian Schools
-mental handicap.
-Inclusion in regular educatima is a keystone ofthatsocialpolicysgendmparhcﬁularlyinordertoachievethe goals of citimnship and membership.
+~~mental handicap.~~ Inclusion in regular educatima is a keystone ofthatsocialpolicysgendmparhcﬁularlyinordertoachievethe goals of citimnship and membership.
 For many individuals, the label “mental handimp” was